mathieucarbou/YaSolR/docs/manual.md

 > Remember that these relays are not power contactors and should not be used to directly control high power loads like an Electric Vehicle charge, a pump, etc.
 {: .block-warning }

-> ##### TIP
->
-> - **For an EV charge control**: see [Virtual Grid Power / Compatibility with EV box](#virtual-grid-power--compatibility-with-ev-box)
->
-> - **For a pump**: a contactor is recommended which can be coupled with a Shelly EM to activate / deactivate the contactor remotely, and it can be automated by Home Assistant or Jeedom based on the `Virtual Power` metric of this router, but also the hours of day, days of week, depending on the weather, and of course with some hysteresis and safety mechanisms to force the pump ON or OFF depending on some rules.
->
-{: .block-tip }

 **Rules of Automatic Switching**

 `Grid Virtual Power` is calculated by the router as `Grid Power - Routed Power`.